borttrob/movie-genre-ml/capstone_proposal_template.md

 Summarized I am going to use a dataset from MovieLens and extend this dataset by data retrieved from tmdb.

 ### Solution Statement
-The basic idea to tackle this problem is to use multiple (presumably) weak classifiers and create a better performing classifier by combining the weak classifiers.
-The weak classifiers shall be based on a small piece of movie information e.g. the poster, tags, cast, or the description of the movie (the final implementation may rely only on a subset of these).
-This way I can use specialized architectures and techniques, e.g. transfer learning for image and text classification for single subtasks.

 More specifically:

 The first goal is to examine if a deep neural network (DNN) trained by means of transfer learning is able to get a sense of the cues in a movie posters and to make better predictions than a random model.
 A possible problem may be that poster styles change over time significantly, e.g. a poster for Ben Hur from 1959 could be a poster for a light-hearted comedy of today.
 Therefore it may be sensible to restrict the time frame.